Chapter 7 : The One With The Muggle Studies Project

 As in eagerly looking at the door and holding my breath every time someone walked in, in case it was him.

 Oh, man.
 I am such a loser.

-I should snap out of it before someone else makes me, or James begins to notice that I’m acting like a lovesick Kneazle.
-Especially because the lesson has started and he hasn’t shown up.
+I should snap out of it before someone else made me, or James began to notice that I’m acting like a lovesick Kneazle.
+Especially because the lesson had started and he hadn't shown up.
 Yeah, great one Abigail, make yourself look like a right loser!
 I didn’t want him to realise that I had been waiting for him to show up, so I decided to make myself look busy as the teacher greeted the class.

 “Now for the rest of the term we’re going to be focusing on Muggle hobbies and pastimes and how different they are to ours.
 For this I shall be making you work in pairs.”

 I kept in my groan at the idea of pairs; I barely talked to anyone in this class and I spent most of it sitting alone.
 Last year I had Michelle in the class with me so at least if we needed to pair up for anything then I would just pair up with her.
 I sighed as I thought of just who I might get paired up with out of pity; it would be awkward to talk to them and try to engage with them.

 I looked up at James’s voice as he walked into the room, stopping the teacher from talking.
 James’s dark hair dishevelled and his bag was slung over his shoulder.
 He was slightly out of breath as though he had run to the class, which judging by his lateness was probably true.